Prof. Jean-Christophe Desplat

 - a leading provider of High Performance Computing and Platform Technology services to Academia, with a recent government mandate to provide a national platform for Big Data / Analytics (see Department for Jobs, Enterprise & Innovation's Action plan for jobs 2013).

 J-C holds the position of 'Honorary Professor of Computational Science' at the Dublin Institute for Advanced Studies (DIAS) since 2008, and of Adjunct Professor in the School of Physics at NUI Galway since 2012.
-He is also a member of the Digital Humanities Observatory (DHO) Management Board (2008-2012) and of the Environmental Protection Agency (EPA) Climate Change Coordination Committee (2008-).
-More recently, he joined the ICT Sub-Committee of the Medical Council (2011-) and the UK EPSRC Research Infrastructure Strategic Advisory Team (2011-).
+He was also a member of the Digital Humanities Observatory (DHO) Management Board (2008-2012) and of the Environmental Protection Agency (EPA) Climate Change Coordination Committee (2008-2013).
+More recently, he joined the ICT Sub-Committee of the Medical Council (2011-2013) and the UK EPSRC Research Infrastructure Strategic Advisory Team (2011-).

 List of publications (1999-2014):